Oleksandr-Menzerov/Beeper-Piano/README.md

 # Beeper-Piano
-Simple console app that turns PC keyboard in a music keyboard for playing music via Console.Beep with recording and reproducing functions.
+Simple console app that turns PC keyboard to a music keyboard for playing music via Console.Beep with recording and reproducing functions.

                 You can play beeps on your keyboard and record Console.Beep commands to the file.